 Texas.
-The University of Texas at Austin provides upon request appropriate academic accommodations for qualified students with disabilities.
-For more information, contact the Division of Diversity and Community Engagement, Services for Students with Disabilities, (512) 471-6259 (voice) or (512) 410-6644 (video phone) or http://www.utexas.edu/diversity/ddce/ssd Utah.
+The University of Texas at Austin provides, upon request, appropriate academic accommodations for qualified students with disabilities.
+For more information, contact the Division of Diversity and Community Engagement, Services for Students with Disabilities, 512-471-6259 (Videophone: 512-410-6644) or http://diversity.utexas.edu/disability/.
+Utah.
 USU welcomes students with disabilities.
 If you have, or suspect you may have, a physical, mental health, or learning disability that may require accommodations in this course, please contact the Disability Resource Center (DRC) as early in the semester as possible (University Inn # 101, 435- 797- 2444, drc@usu.edu).
 All disability related accommodations must be approved by the DRC.
 Once approved, the DRC will coordinate with faculty to provide accommodations.

-Course Drop Policies University of Texas
+Course Drop Policies

+University of Texas